UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/motion.rst

 .. seealso::
    See the Python reference of this logic brick in :class:`SCA_ObjectActuator`.

 The *Motion Actuator* sets an object into motion.
-There are two modes of operation, Simple or Servo, in which the object can either teleport and rotate, or dynamically move.
+There are three modes of operation, Simple, Servo and Character, in which the object can either teleport and rotate, or dynamically move.

 .. figure:: /images/Logic/Actuators/logic-actuators-types-motion-motion.png